Using custom Kafka headers for advanced message processing

 Custom headers are used to tailor messages to specific application requirements, such as user or client identification, message priority, message expiration, encryption or signing information, locale or language, and feature flags or experiment IDs.

-If you’re new to Tinybird, give it a try!
-You can start for free on our Build Plan - which is more than enough for small projects and has no time limit - and use the Kafka connector to quickly ingest data from your Kafka topics.
+If you’re new to Tinybird, give it a try.
+You can start for free on our Build Plan - which is more than enough for small projects and has no time limit - and use the Kafka Connector to quickly ingest data from your Kafka topics.